SELF-DEFENSE BREAKDOWN:

 When considering self-defense, view it through the lens of how well you assess your surroundings.
 Your ability to process information about situations, environments, and people can be the difference between being reactive and being in control.
 The goal is not only to be aware but also to leverage that awareness to strengthen your position.

-Threat Assessment: Knowing What to Look For
+3. Threat Assessment: Knowing What To Look For

 Understanding your surroundings is just part of the equation; knowing what to look for is crucial for effectively using that awareness.
 To enhance your self-defense, actively profile people, process your environment, and assess threats.
 Remember, ‘profiling people’ serves as a self-defense technique, not as a form of discrimination or bias.